-NT 601: New Testament Book Study (Various) 3 Hours An in-depth exegetical study of selected text(s) of the New Testament.
-May be taken multiple times for credit if different texts are studied.
-Old Testament (OT) OT 501: Old Testament: Torah and Former Prophets 3 Hours A study of the Torah and Former Prophets of the Old Testament with emphasis on literary composition, theological content, historical issues, and contemporary applications.
-OT 502: Old Testament: Latter Prophets and Writings 3 Hours A study of the Latter Prophets and Writings of the Old Testament with emphasis on literary composition, theological content, historical issues, and contemporary application.
-OT 601: Old Testament Book Study (Various) 3 Hours An in-depth exegetical study of selected text(s) of the Old Testament.
-May be taken multiple times for credit if different texts are studied.
-Philosophy (PH) PH 501: Logic and Critical Thinking......3 Hours Introduces principles of correct reasoning and their application to research and writing.
+Course Descriptions

+NT 502: New Testament II: Romans to Revelations

+NT 601: New Testament Book Study (Various)

+Old Testament (OT)

+OT 501: Old Testament: Torah and Former Prophets

+OT 502: Old Testament: Latter Prophets and Writings

+OT 601: Old Testament Book Study (Various)

+Public Administration (PA)

+PA 501: Public Policy Evaluation & Administration

+PA 511: Research Methods & Applied Statistics an

+PA 521: Budgeting & Finance S,

+Students will study ethics and responsible leadership while placing a focus on accountability and integrity.
+Ethical philosophies, decision making models, and a Christian worldview will be examined.

+Students will review a relevant source on the special topic for the semester as well as synthesize the material from previous courses in analyzing the current issue.

+Philosophy (PH)

+PH 501: Logic and Critical Thinking.......
+3 Hours

+Introduces principles of correct reasoning and their application to research and writing.
 The course emphasizes theories of meaning, language, critical thinking, reading skills, common causes of confusion and error in thought and argument, methods of analyzing and evaluating arguments objectively, and methods of constructing sound arguments based on relevant evidence.